 Value for all stakeholders

-We take this opportunity to thank all our associates for their dedication, initiative and energy in driving our results.
+We believe that our Creating Shared Value approach enables us to optimize value for our shareholders and have a long-term positive impact on all stakeholders connected to our business.
+This includes: employees, consumers, business partners, as well as the communities in which we operate.
+We take this opportunity to thank all our employees for their dedication and energy in driving our results.
 We also express our gratitude to the communities in which we live and work.
 Finally, we thank you, our shareholders, for your continued support, trust and confidence.

 U. Mark Schneider